 And, not surprisingly (seeing as I was, once again, the odd (wo)man out), I started getting lots of questions from my coworkers:

 “You actually MADE that?
 Like, from scratch?”

 “I don’t know how you find TIME to do that every night.
-I just take my kids through the drive-thru almost every day because we’re just so busy all the time.”
+I just take my kids through the drive-through almost every day because we’re just so busy all the time.”

 Yes, these are actual comments that I have heard.
-My coworkers aren’t ignorant–they know the dangers of eating too much processed food (especially the kind you get at a drive-thru).
+My coworkers aren’t ignorant–they know the dangers of eating too much processed food (especially the kind you get from eating multiple days a week at a drive-through).
 They know from personal experience that microwave dinners and canned soups don’t fill you up for long, and that they definitely don’t leave you satisfied.

 So why am I still the only one in the faculty room who’s making my own meals?

 Don’t get me wrong, I’m not trying to be self-righteous or anything here.
 There are plenty of times when I also am too tired to cook, so I’ll have a bowl of cereal (like last night) or order a pizza.
-And I realize that if I had kids on top of all my work responsibilities, there might be more nights like that.
 But by choice, that is not my “normal.”